-Brown Property Group engaged Adept Drainage to construct a pump station at a depth of 9.5 m along with 1.513 km of rising sewer main along the Berwick-Clyde road.
+Brown Property Group engaged Adept Civil Group to construct a pump station at a depth of 9.5 m along with 1.513 km of rising sewer main along the Berwick-Clyde road.
 The pump station needed to service more than 800 properties and several retail stores in the Avenue Estate.

 The project took ten weeks to complete.